 Stay home if:

-If, at this time, you do not feel safe to attend in a closed space with other people.
+You do not feel safe to attend in a closed space and in proximity to other people.

 You or someone in your immediate household

 has been diagnosed with COVID-19 and has not fully recovered, as confirmed by a medical professional;

 is running a fever of 100.4 degrees or higher;

 have been in close contact with someone who has been diagnosed with COVID-19 within the past 14 days (refer to CDC guidelines for other symptoms that may indicate infection).